balderdashy/waterline/ARCHITECTURE.md

 Under the covers, when you call `.exec()`, Waterline expands the stage 1 query into a dictionary (i.e. plain JavaScript object).

-This is what's known as a "Phase 2 query":
+This is what's known as a "Stage 2 query":

 ```js
 {